-(1) The number of shares granted is determined by the closing share price on the date of the grant.

-- Time-based Restricted Shares-50% of the shares are awarded with a service-based vesting schedule.
-Awards vest equally over three years on the anniversaries of the grant date.
+- (1) The number of shares granted is determined by the closing share price on the date of the grant. - (2) 100% of Mr. Abraham's target award is in the form of time-based restricted share awards.
+The awards vest equally over three years on the anniversary date of the grant.
+Awards vest automatically upon 1) death, 2) termination of employment due to disability and 3) termination upon the completion of a change-in-control. - Time-based Restricted Shares-50% of the shares are awarded with a service-based vesting schedule.
+Awards vest equally over three years on the anniversary date of the grant.
 Awards vest automatically upon 1) death, 2) termination of employment due to disability and 3) termination upon the completion of a change-in-control. - Performance Shares-50% of the shares are awarded with performance-based vesting criteria.
 Vesting is dependent on the achievement of specified goals and is generally measured at the end of a three-year performance period ("Performance Period").
-At the end of the Performance Period, the Committee will determine the level of goal attainment and determine the number of performance shares that actually vest.
+At the end of the Performance Period, the Compensation Committee will determine the level of goal attainment and determine the number of performance shares that actually vest.

 Unless stated otherwise in the award agreement, upon 1) death, 2) termination of employment due to disability and 3) retirement, the Participant receives an award based on actual performance at the end of the Performance Period, prorated for the period of time in which the Participant was actively employed.
 Awards continue to vest upon a change-in-control if the successor entity assumes the existing awards.
 If a Participant is terminated within one year of the completion of a change-in-control, performance shares vest at target-level performance, without proration.

-Similarly, if the successor entity does not assume the existing awards, the performance shares vest at target-level performance shares vest at target-level performance.
+Similarly, if the successor entity does not assume the existing awards, the performance shares vest at target-level performance, without proration.

-Return on assets (ROA), defined as net income as a percent of average assets, was approved by the Compensation Committee as the Corporate metric for the 2019-2021 LTIP.
-For this Performance Period, earned awards will vest at the end of the Performance Period, based on relative ROA using an index of banks that are 50% to 200% the size of Byline.
-Performance will be measured at the end of the Performance Period.
+Average return on assets (ROA), defined as net income as a percent of average assets, was approved by the Compensation Committee as the Corporate metric for the 2020-2022 LTIP.
+For this Performance Period, earned awards will vest at the end of the Performance Period, based on relative average return on assets using an index of publicly traded bank holding companies ranging in asset size from 50% to 200% of Byline's total assets.
+Performance will be measured cumulatively at the end of the Performance Period.
 Threshold, target and superior performance levels are set at the 25th, 50th and 75th percentiles of the peer index, respectively.

-Our named executive officers may earn 25% of their target opportunity for threshold-level performance and up to 125% of their target opportunity (2019 goal) and 150% of their target opportunity (2019-2021 goal) for superiorlevel performance.
+Our named executive officers may earn 25% of their target opportunity for threshold-level performance up to 100% of their target opportunity, and up to 150% of their target opportunity for superior-level performance.
 Amounts between threshold and superior are interpolated to reward incremental achievement and no amounts are paid with respect to a particular performance metric if actual results are below threshold.